This blog was updated on 23/10/2020.

-On The Waterfront is usually studied in the Australian curriculum as a Text Response.
+On the Waterfront is usually studied in the Australian curriculum under Area of Study 1 - Text Response.
 For a detailed guide on Text Response, check out our Ultimate Guide to VCE Text Response.

 Johnny Friendly’s maintenance of power involves controlling several aspects on the waterfront – from the operations to the stevedores.
 Firstly, threats are repeatedly made against all the longshoremen in an effort to ensure that if anyone dares to act out against Friendly, they are sure to meet dire consequences.
 Their fear is reinforced through the various murders committed by the gang, most of which are the deaths another longshoremen, thus warning the workers that any one of them may be next.
 Although Friendly is clearly behind the homicides, the longshoremen and their families are unwilling to speak to the authorities, as they know full well that they would be risking their lives.
 This demonstrates their lack of protection and vulnerability in the hands of the union leader, which is exactly what he has aimed to establish.